 - Electives to support each student’s individual career goals

-In the online blended program, students take two courses concurrently within a 15-week semester in a cohort fashion, learning and sharing experiences with the same group of classmates for the duration of the program.
-Classes meet face-to-face one weekend per month, with online assignments and discussions between classes.
+In the online blended program, Organizational Learning students take two courses concurrently within a 15-week semester in a cohort fashion, learning and sharing experiences with the same group of classmates for the duration of the program.
+Classes meet face-to-face at the Washington D.C. campus one weekend per month, with online assignments and discussions between classes.

 Ph.D. in Organizational Leadership graduates emerge from the program highly qualified to apply the principles of organizational dynamics and leadership theory in a broad range of settings, including: